cvidaillac/gittraining/README.md

 # gittraining

-> This is a step by step list of git command to create and to update repository based on several cases.
+> This is a step by step list of git commands to create and to update repository based on several cases.

 ## TO CREATE A NEW REPOSITORY ON THE COMMAND LINE